Zondax/filecoin-solidity/docs/api/actors/Power.md

   + `RegisteredPoStProof` WindowPoStProofType - the type of RegisteredPoStProof.
   + `bytes` Peer - peerID.
   + `bytes[]` Multiaddrs - the multi-address which is used to control new created miner.
++ `uint256` value - the amount of token the new miner will receive

 **Results**: